-3. Gas – make sure that you have enough gas for warmth and for cooking
+Make sure that you have enough gas for warmth and cooking.

-4. Food – make sure you stock up and have plenty of food to keep you going throughout your holiday (remember that many site shops may be closed, and that local supermarkets operate reduced opening times)
+Make sure you stock up and have plenty of food to keep you going throughout your holiday.
+Remember that many site shops may be closed, and that local supermarkets operate reduced opening times.